Ceratopsia: Paleobiogeography

 Ceratopsian fossil discoveries.
 The presence of Jurassic ceratopsians only in Asia indicates an Asian origin for the group, while the more derived ceratopsids occur only in North America save for one Asian species.
 Questionable remains are indicated with question marks.

 Ceratopsia appears to have originated in Asia, as all of the earliest members are found there.
 Fragmentary remains, including teeth, which appear to be neoceratopsian, are found in North America from the Albian stage (112 to 100 million years ago), indicating that the group had dispersed across what is now the Bering Strait by the middle of the Cretaceous Period.
 Almost all leptoceratopsids are North American, aside from Udanoceratops, which may represent a separate dispersal event, back into Asia.
 Ceratopsids and their immediate ancestors, such as Zuniceratops, were unknown outside of western North America, and were presumed endemic to that continent.
+The genera Ajkaceratops and Ferenceratops are known from Hungary and Romania, more specifically the Santonian-aged Csehbánya Formation in Hungary and the Maastrichtian-aged Sânpetru and Densuş-Ciula formations in Romania respectively.
+This suggests that ceratopsians managed to reach Europe in the late Cretaceous via island-hopping, perhaps from Asia.

 The traditional view that ceratopsoids originated in North America was called into question by the 2009 discovery of better specimens of the dubious Asian form Turanoceratops, which may it as a ceratopsid.
 It is unknown whether this would indicates ceratopsids actually originated in Asia, or if the Turanoceratops immigrated from North America.

 Possible ceratopsians from the Southern Hemisphere include the Australian Serendipaceratops, known from an ulna, and Notoceratops from Argentina is known from a single toothless jaw (which has been lost).
 Craspedodon from the Late Cretaceous (Santonian) of Belgium may also be a ceratopsian, specifically a neoceratopsian closer to ceratopsoidea than protoceratopsidae.
 Possible leptoceratopsid remains have also been described from the early Campanian of Sweden.